tianhsky/AjaxFormValidator/README.md

 # AjaxFormValidator

-A plugin written in JavaScript to handle form submissions and automatically render messages returned in JSON for each input element
+A plugin written in JavaScript to handle form submissions and automatically render messages responded from server.

 ## How to use it